vincentnam/docker_datalake/README.md

 [Return to the table of content](#Tableofcontent)

 - <img src="https://upload.wikimedia.org/wikipedia/fr/2/2d/Hbase_logo_with_orca_large.png" height="42"> HBase : need for raw input data, HBase would have been used as a key / value database while it's a column store database + difficult to handle raw data reading
-- Apache Nifi : not usefull and doesn't fit in the architecture
+- Apache Nifi : not usefull and doesn't fit in the architecture and replaced with Apache Spark with Apache Spark Stream and MQTT
+- Apache Kafka : As MQTT and Apache Spark Stream are / will be used, Apache Kafka isn't needed anymore.

 ### In process zone <a name="Inprocesszone"></a>
 [Return to the table of content](#Tableofcontent)